Disclosures

 During the period from inception (December 22, 2004) through December 29, 2006, only the directors, officers and employees of the Fund or its investment adviser and sub-adviser (and the investment adviser itself and affiliated companies) were eligible to purchase Fund shares.
 Since inception, the Fund’s investment strategies and operations have remained substantially the same.

 15Fund expense ratio is as of most recent prospectus.
 Lipper Category Average is as of most recent quarter end.
 Fund turnover is as of most recent audited financial statement.
 Lipper Category Average is as of most recent quarter end.
-Figures reported are net of reimbursements and may vary in future periods.
+Figures reported are net and may vary in future periods.
 Peer/category data is compiled using Lipper.
-As of March 31, 2013, the Davis Global Fund had been categorized by Lipper as Global Multi-Cap Growth.
+As of March 31, 2023, the Davis Global Fund had been categorized by Lipper as Global Multi-Cap Growth.

 16The MSCI ACWI (All Country World Index) is a free float-adjusted market capitalization weighted index that is designed to measure the equity market performance of developed and emerging markets throughout the world.
 The index includes reinvestment of dividends, net foreign withholding taxes.
 Investments cannot be made directly in an index.

 17Davis Opportunity Fund’s investment objective is long-term growth of capital.
 There can be no assurance that the Fund will achieve its objective.
 Some important risks of an investment in the Fund are: market risk: the market value of shares of common stock can change rapidly and unpredictably and have the potential for loss; company risk: equity securities represent ownership positions in companies.
 Over time, the market value of a common stock should reflect the success or failure of the company issuing the stock; under $10 billion market capitalization risk: small- and mid-size companies typically have more limited product lines, markets and financial resources than larger companies, and their securities may trade less frequently and in more limited volume than those of larger, more mature companies; fees and expenses risk: fees and expenses reduce the return which a shareholder may earn by investing in a fund; and foreign country risk: foreign companies may be subject to greater risk as foreign economies may not be as strong or diversified, foreign political systems may not be as stable, and foreign financial reporting standards may not be as rigorous as they are in the United States.
-As of March 31, 2013, the Fund had approximately 10.5% of assets invested in foreign companies.
+As of March 31, 2023, the Fund had approximately 15.1% of assets invested in foreign companies.
 See the prospectus for a complete listing of the principal risks.

 Davis Advisors began active daily management of the Fund on January 1, 1999.
 From May 1, 1984, until December 31, 1998, Davis Advisors had a subadvisor that handled the active daily management of the fund.